The side effects of selective serotonin reuptake inhibitors (SSRIs) can be troublesome at first, but most improve with time.

 It's important to persist with treatment, even if you're affected by side effects, as it will take several weeks before you begin to benefit from treatment.
 With time, you should find that the benefits of treatment outweigh problems related to side effects.

-For information about the side effects of a particular SSRI, check the information leaflet that comes with your medication.
+For information about the side effects of a particular SSRI, check the information leaflet that comes with your medicine.

 Common side effects